 There is no dedicated frequency allocation in Europe for alarms other than in the SRD bands.

-For social alarms the EC ( 2005/928/EC) and ECC (ECC/DEC/(05)02) recognized the importance of such applications and allocated exclusively two 12,5 kHz channels in the 169 Mhz band for such use.
-Due to physical reasons (wave length, antenna size, propagation characteristics) most of these social alarms are realized in the 868 MHz band (25 kHz bandwidth, ERC/REC 70-03, Annex 7)

 It has to be noted, that the request for “efficient use of spectrum” in the case of alarms/social alarms has to be rated/estimated other than in the case of generic SRD.
 Before the situation of an emergency alert the dedicated frequency spectrum should be free, or at least occupied only by alive/maintenance messages( e.g.1/day/device).
 In the case of an emergency situation the alarm system should not compete with other applications in the same band which may decrease the reliability/performance of alarm systems significantly.